How Does ChatGPT Work? A Plain-English Explanation

 Generative

 ChatGPT generates new text.
-It does not retrieve stored answers from a database.
-When you ask it a question, it produces a response word by word, each word chosen based on what is statistically most likely to follow what came before it, given the context of your prompt.
+It doesn't retrieve stored answers from a database.
+When you ask it a question, it produces a response word by word, each word chosen based on what's statistically most likely to follow what came before it, given the context of your prompt.
 This is why ChatGPT can write in different styles, answer questions it has never been asked before, and produce content that feels original rather than like a copy-paste from a fixed source.

 Pre-trained